 Documents required when applying for PIO Card in India

-•Application of PIO Card can be downloaded from the website of the Ministry of Home Affairs. •Photocopy of the foreign passport presently held (Front page i.e. photo page and VISA page).
+•Application of PIO Card can be downloaded from the website of the Ministry of Home Affairs or visit the Indian consulate website in your area for the link to the PIO application form and information about any outsourcing of services they may have.•Photocopy of the foreign passport presently held (Front page i.e. photo page and VISA page).
 Photocopy of the initial VISA, which has been registered with FRRO/FRO cum Superintendent of Police•Photocopy of all the pages of Registration certificate issued by the FRRO/FRO office•Four recent passport size photographs•Demand Draft/Pay Order in favor of FRRO, Delhi, for Rs.
 15000/- in case of individuals above 18 years and Rs.
 7500/- in the case of applicants below 18 years of age.oTwo photocopies of Demand Draft/Pay Order.•Proof of Indian OriginoPrevious Indian Passport ORoBirth Certificate and parents’/grandparents/great grand parents Indian passport ORoMarriage certificate and copy of spouse’s Indian passportAll documents are expected to be submitted in duplicate (take three just in case!) and the originals should be shown as proof.

 PIO Card fee